bcgov/shinyssdtools/inst/helpfiles_en/dataTab.md

 3. **Fill out the interactive table**.
     - Species and Group columns are optional.
 Click on a cell to begin entering data.
 Right-click on the table to delete/insert rows or columns.
 Column names cannot be changed.

+Optionally, enter a **toxicant name** which will be used as the default plot title.

 Finally, preview the data provided in the table on the right hand side of the tab.
+The dataset can be downloaded as CSV or XLSX.